Skip to content

 - trajectory_address_match.py # Uses various address services and GPT to match a unified four-level address structure, expanding trajectory points with new four-level address information

-- data.py # Final preprocessing functions for the data, no need to call manually, will be invoked by the agent automatically
+- data.py # Final preprocessing functions for the data; no need to call manually, will be invoked automatically by the agent

-- download.py # download raw dataset
+- download.py # Downloads raw datasets

 - models